Arctyc/GameDayLive/README.md

 2. select Browse Apps on the left sidebar
 3. Search for and select "GameDayLive" and "+ Add to community"

-## Configuration

-After installation, you must configure the bot:
+After installation, easily configure the bot:

 1. Click the subreddit menu (three dots next to Mod Tools)
 2. Select "Configure GameDayLive"